kylantis/fusion-ui/src/components/README.md

  - `CustomCtxRenderer`
  - `WebRenderer`
  - `BaseComponent`
+ - `ajv7`
+ - `Handlebars`
+ - `appContext`
+ - `isServer`
+ - `rootComponent`

  They are used internally to provide framework functionality, and making any modifications to these properties will break all your components.

+ ## Notable differences with handlebars

+- New frames are created for all blocks including #with blocks.
+- If multiple pairs have the same key in a hash, then the last occuring pair is used, instead of the first

+ ## Global Variables

+- Global vatriables resolve leniently by default
+- TODO

+ ## Component Configuration

+- src/components/config
+- src/components/**/config

+## Variables
+- Can be inlined or not

+## Inline Blocks

+- @root is never resolved inside a decorator block, If you need to access the root inside a decorator block, use a variable, and set inline=false, i.e.
+{{var myRootVariable = @root inline-false}}

+{{#*inline myBlock}}
+    {{myRootVariable.xyz}}
+{{/inline}}

+## Transform

+- Mustache Transform - A mustache transform is the name of a component method that receives the resolved value of a mustache expression, and returns the new value you want to transform it to.

+- Block Transform -  A block transform is the name of a component method that receives the rendered DOM Element of a block context.
+Unlike mustache transforms, this is a terminal operation, and is used to plug-in external DOM manipulation logic